openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 ![](http://www.marques.so/wp-content/uploads/2011/06/Screenshot-Banshee-Media-Player.png)

-I™ve finally updated Banshee to 2.1.0 on Banshee:Unstable.
+Iâ€™ve finally updated Banshee to 2.1.0 on Banshee:Unstable.
 Unfortunatly this took longer
           than I expected because of the changes involved on this package.
-From this version on the package was renamed to ˜**banshee**˜ (previously banshee-1), and there™s also a few changes in the sub-packages which should be transparent to most users.
+From this version on the package was renamed to â€˜**banshee**â€˜ (previously banshee-1), and thereâ€™s also a few changes in the sub-packages which should be transparent to most users.

 My advice for the users who are subscribed to this repository is to remove current